-Increased revenue predictability and high retention rates provide a strong foundation from which the business can grow as it builds on the momentum achieved during 2020.
-The Company has remained very busy and the directors continue to have confidence in the longer-term outlook for the business.
+Increased revenue predictability provide a strong foundation from which the business can grow as it builds on the momentum achieved during 2021.
+The Company has remained very active and the directors continue to have confidence in the longer-term outlook for the business.